top of page

 Local community member Aida Magaña calls the bay in front of Saboga Island "the enchanted bay.”
 She says, “It is the favorite place of every Sabogan, with beautiful nature and marine biodiversity that we must conserve.
 Saboga has a lot to offer to everyone who visits us, as a hidden paradise where many marine species live such as sea turtles and the unique Boa constrictor sabogae.
 We hope to implement sustainable ecotourism plans to protect these species and share them responsibly with visitors.”

-The Ministry of the Environment, with scientific support from The Leatherback Project, elaborated the proposal to create the Saboga National Wildlife Refuge.
+The Ministry of the Environment, with scientific support from The Leatherback Project, elaborated the proposal to create the Saboga Wildlife Refuge.

 Marino Abrego, a biologist and the Manager of the Department of Oceans and Coasts of the Ministry of Environment of Panama, has been intimately involved in the entire refuge proposal process.
 Abrego highlights, “The creation of this protected area is an effort between the community, nongovernmental organizations and government institutions who, as visionaries, focus on the potential of this site that houses emblematic and threatened species, which must be protected to save them from extinction.
 The Ministry of the Environment, as the governing body for the administration of the country's natural resources, is the guarantor that they are conserved over time, which is why their management must aim towards sustainability, for the benefit of the resources and the population in general.
 This is a joint effort that must involve all parties.
 Taking care of, protecting and conserving our resources means valuing our natural heritage.
 The Pearl Islands Archipelago has a great diversity of fish and marine species, such as birds, sharks, rays, turtles and cetaceans, among others.
 Therefore, it is important to preserve this great natural legacy for present and future generations.”